Banks Autocomplete

 q

-Type: array_of_strings|null
+Type: string|null

 Min: 3

 This parameter enables free-text search across key banks fields (including but not limited to name, code and bic), requiring a minimum of 3 characters per search term.
 It performs case-insensitive partial matching, and returns relevance-ranked results while automatically handling special characters.
 This provides a simple yet powerful way to quickly find relevant banks items.
+It could accept an array_of_strings as well.

 sort